Kaiser, Sutter Santa Rosa RNs Help Evacuate Wildfire Patients, While Also Facing Personal Losses

 RNs Concerned About Available Burn Units Post-Closures

-As a series of wildfires raged in Napa and Sonoma counties Monday, registered nurses at Kaiser Santa Rosa and Sutter Santa Rosa found themselves in the position of both first responder, helping to evacuate patients, and disaster victim, with 15 RNs have also lost their homes—as RNs at surrounding hospitals, and volunteer nurses from as far away as San Jose, stepped up to help provide care.
+As a series of wildfires raged in Napa and Sonoma counties Monday, registered nurses at Kaiser Santa Rosa and Sutter Santa Rosa found themselves in the position of both first responder, helping to evacuate patients, and disaster victim, with 15 RNs having also lost their homes—as RNs at surrounding hospitals, and volunteer nurses from as far away as San Jose, stepped up to help provide care.

 One of the best burn units in the region was at the Doctor’s San Pablo hospital, which closed even before the hospital did in 2015.
 St. Francis Hospital in San Francisco is the only specialized local burn unit today in the immediate area, with just 16 beds, “hardly sufficient when a disaster of this magnitude hits,” said Deborah Burger, a Kaiser Santa Rosa RN who is also co-president of CNA and NNU.